MarcoIeni/cargo-clone/README.md

     cargo clone cargo-clone -- foo  # Downloads into $PWD/foo

-If multiple packages are downloaded at the same time or if the directory contains a trailing slash, the packages will be downloaded into subdirectories of the path provided.
+If multiple packages are downloaded at the same time or if the directory contains a trailing slash, the packages will be downloaded into subdirectories of the provided path.

     cargo clone cargo-clone -- pkgs/  # Creates pkgs/cargo-clone/
-    cargo clone cargo serde -- pkgs2/  # Creates pkgs/cargo and pkgs/serde
+    cargo clone cargo serde -- pkgs2/  # Creates pkgs2/cargo and pkgs2/serde

 ## Contributing
 Contributions are welcome.
 Feel free to open a PR into develop branch.

+`cargo fmt`, `cargo clippy` and `cargo test` should be run to ensure the CI will also pass.

 When running locally, you can run using `cargo run -- clone CRATE` or `cargo-clone clone CRATE`.